jpavelka/IMSE780/md_src/sections/linear_programming/duality.md

 The following relationships always hold between the primal LP and its associated dual:
 1. If primal is feasible with a bounded objective, the so is the dual.
 2. If the primal is feasible but with an unbounded objective, then the dual is infeasible.
-3. If the primal is infeaible, then the dual has either no feasible solutions or an unbounded objective function.
+3. If the primal is infeasible, then the dual has either no feasible solutions or an unbounded objective function.

 </div>
 <div class='proof' for='thm:primalDualRelations'>
 Case 1 follows directly from <span class='thmRef' for='thm:simplexWorks'></span>.
 Case 2 is a corollary of weak duality (<span class='thmRef' for='thm:strongDuality'></span>), since the existence of a dual solution would immediately bound the primal objective.

-Case 3 can be proven by contradiction using <span class='thmRef' for='thm:simplexWorks'></span> (and <span class='thmRef' for='thm:dualOfDual'></span>
-</div>): Suppose that the dual is neither infeasible nor unbounded.
+Case 3 can be proven by contradiction using <span class='thmRef' for='thm:simplexWorks'></span> (and <span class='thmRef' for='thm:dualOfDual'></span>): Suppose that the dual is neither infeasible nor unbounded.
 Then it must be feasible with a bounded objective, which by <span class='thmRef' for='thm:simplexWorks'></span> means that applying simplex to this problem will yield an optimal (and feasible) solution to the primal as well, a contradiction.
 </div>